 Jol Thoms (b.
-Toronto) is an artist and researcher based in London, UK.
-His audio-visual
+Toronto) is an

 from site-based fieldwork in remote ‘landscape-laboratories’ situated at the